YIZHUANG/Chatbot/README.md

 1.I would like to book an appointment  (using credit card number 4242424242424242 to pay)

+2. Show me a list of appointments.
+(It will show you your appointments)

-2. I would like to talk to a doctor
+3. I would like to talk to a doctor

-3. See a list of commands
+4. See a list of commands

-4. I don't feel well
+5. I don't feel well

+6. I am feeling sick

-5. ask it anything :D
+7. ask it anything :D

-## if the project were to continue, everything must be re-made from scratch because the main node package we are using has its own limitation.